liesjacobs/WFE_practicals/practical1/understandinggradients.md

-> step 1: make a new Script in Earth engine, and give it an appropriate name (e.g. transects)
+> step 1: make a new Script in Earth engine, and give it an appropriate name (e.g. transects): the first time you make a script you'll be asked to enter your username and repository name